-Writing an essay is often scary because you do not know how to organize your ideas or what to write.
+Writing an essay is often scary because you do not know how to organize your ideas or what to write and ask about essays on stereotyping .
 Fortunately, the European methodology for writing an essay follows fairly strict rules that will give you a framework and reassure you.

 Writing an essay is first and foremost about answering a question and expressing your opinion by arguing and giving examples.

 There are three main parts in an essay: Introduction – Development – Conclusion